crajcan/riceApp/README.md

-# This app is
+# This app is a business forum, a lean mini-facebook for professionals to share interesting events, news opportunites and ideas.

-To install this app get Rails 5.1.2 and Ruby ruby 2.3.0p0.
+To install this app, first get Ruby 2.3.0p0.

 To get started with the app, clone the repo and then install the needed gems: